tess1o/go-ecoflow-exporter/docs/redis.md

       consider that device is offline.
 If we don't receive messages within the threshold for all devices, we'll try to reconnect to the MQTT broker (there is a strange behavior that MQTT stop sends messages if you open Ecoflow mobile app and then close it).
+    - `ECOFLOW_DEVICES_PRETTY_NAMES` - the key/value map of custom names for your devices.
+Key is a serial number, value is a device name you want to see in Grafana Dashboard.
+It's helpful to see a meaningful name in Grafana dashboard instead of a serial number.
+      Example: `ECOFLOW_DEVICES_PRETTY_NAMES={"R33XXXXXXXXX":"My Delta 2", "R33YYYYY":"Delta Pro backup"}`
     - `DEBUG_ENABLED` - enable debug log messages.
 Default value is "false".
 To enable use values `true` or `1`
     - `GRAFANA_USERNAME` - admin username in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI
     - `GRAFANA_PASSWORD` - admin password in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI